 Our firm’s clients were the estate, wife and three adult children of a man whose sister sued them and his three siblings to recover a share disproportionately greater than that to which she was entitled and to resolve creditors’ claims of the deceased and his wife against the estate of his father for years of service and expenses incurred in managing a family campground.
 We successfully mediated this dispute and our firm’s clients have become the owners of the family campground.

 Our firm’s clients were the co-personal representatives of an estate of the father of one of them, the co-trustees of a trust that he set up and the co-managers of an llc that he established.
 After the sole surviving sibling of one of our clients sued them for how they were handling the affairs of the estate, the trust and the llc, the King County Superior Court held a two-week trial in 2014 to sort out the complex issues.
 The judge ruled overwhelmingly in our clients’ favor and barred the brother and his wife from suing our clients again.
-When they did anyway in 2017, we successfully got the case dismissed on summary judgment and the court awarded our clients the attorneys’ fees and costs incurred.
-We are currently defending against an appeal.
+When they did anyway in 2017, we successfully got the case dismissed on summary judgment.
+The court ruled that the sibling and his wife lost their inheritance because they triggered a no-contest provision in the will and were required to return the partial distributions that had already received and awarded our clients the attorneys’ fees and costs incurred.
+After the brother and his wife appealed that decision, the Court of Appeals partially affirmed it and partially reversed and remanded for further proceedings.
+That published decision is In the Matter of the Estate of Gillespie, 12 Wn.App.2d 154, 456 P.3d 1210 (2020).

 Our firm’s elderly clients owned rental houses on adjacent lots in Kirkland built in 1905 and 1910 before the city incorporated and before any zoning code applied.
 Unbeknownst to them, the original lot line between the two homes ran nine inches from its foundation and its eaves hung over the common property line by approximately two feet.
 After living there for a few years, one of their tenants purchased one of the homes in 1986.
 After a 2014 survey revealed the actual location of the property line, the tenant-buyer began to increasingly encroach upon our clients’ remaining rental property.
 After they sued her to stop her encroachments, she counterclaimed against them alleging that she had adversely possessed a portion of their property, that they had misrepresented the property they sold and that they had failed to convey proper title.
 After a trial, the judge ruled overwhelmingly in our clients’ favor that they continued to own the full size of their parcel and that they did nothing wrong in the 1986 sale.